r-dbi/DBItest/README.md

 - Detailed instructions in `vignette("DBItest")`

-- The feture list in the [original proposal](https://github.com/r-dbi/DBItest/wiki/Proposal).
+- The feature list in the [original proposal](https://github.com/r-dbi/DBItest/wiki/Proposal).

 ---